MUV-K/firebase-next-template/README.md

 1. Run `npm install` in the `/app` folder and `/functions` folder
 1. You are ready to MUV

+# Firebase Learnings

+Store secrets as environment variables:
+- Use `functions:secrets:set` instead of the Google Secret Manager

 # Help
 Contact hoi@muv-k.ch if you have any questions